We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for more information.

 You get a perfect fit in both length and width whether are you petite plus size or taller and slender and every combination in between.

-If you are looking for a warmer shawl pattern check out my modern plaid crochet blanket wrap here.
+If you are looking for a warmer shawl pattern check out my modern plaid crochet blanket wrap pattern.

-Lion comfy cotton blend is a good choice (it is not 100% cotton so it’s a bit warmer), Paintbox cotton DK or lion brand coboo if you want a cotton bamboo blend.
+Lion comfy cotton blend is a good choice (it is not 100% cotton so it’s a bit warmer) because the thickness is very close to the sugarwheel solids, Paintbox cotton DK or lion brand coboo if you want a cotton bamboo blend.